joaolavelino/ir03-timer/README.md

 }
 ```

-### - Set the initial values for the form
+### 5 - Set the initial values for the form

-_This is particularly usefull on update forms_
+NOTE: This is particularly usefull on update forms

 It's possible to send different settings as an object on the useForm hook call argument.
 One of those is the default values.
 The value of this setting is an object with the initial values of each input.
 The hook call will be like this:

 ```tsx